Majd2404/symfony-javascript-ecosystem/README.md

-8. Une fois créé en PHP, un graphique peut être affiché en utilisant Twig:
+9. Once created in PHP, a chart can be displayed using Twig:

 {{ render_chart(chart) }}